nate-s/quboWFC/README.md

-# Wave Function Collapse using actual quantum computing and quantum anealers
+# Procedurla generation using Qunatum annealers

+## Disclaimer
 You can find the io page [here](https://nate-s.github.io/quboWFC/).
 This is a WIP.
 Updates coming soon are

 1) Cool pictures to convey concepts easier

 2) Actual generated maps

+## Introduction

-I am going to assume that the reader is either 1) already familiar with Wave Function Collapse (WFC) to a degree, or 2) that they have read through the blog post linked [here](https://github.com/mxgmn/WaveFunctionCollapse).
-You do not need a particularly extensive understanding of WFC to read this, but much of the choices here may not seem particularly interesting without the context of the “original” algorithm and its history.
-Disclaimer aside, let’s move straight into the exercise of overcomplicating an otherwise very simple and user friendly algorithm.
+You do not need a particularly extensive understanding of WFC to read this, but many of the choices here may not seem particularly interesting without the context of the “original” algorithm and its history.
+I am going to assume that the reader is either:

+1) already fmailiar with Wave Function Collapse (WFC) to a degree
+2) that they have read throught he blog post linked [here](https://github.com/mxgmn/WaveFunctionCollapse).

+Disclaimer aside, let’s overcomplicate an otherwise very simple and user-friendly algorithm using quantum computing.

+Quickly though, why are we doing this at all?

+The truth is that I’m a huge math nerd.
+The practical answer is to illustrate the unique properties of quantum computers—how they’re not simply faster than today’s computers, but solve optimization problems essentially unsolvable otherwise in milliseconds.

+If a problem can be “realistically” converted into a form ingestible by a quantum computer, and you have the resources, then it likely should be.
+Unlike non-quantum solutions, the __GLOBAL MINIMUM__ is found, an incredible guarantee in the realm of optimization.
+The disclaimer “realistically” has a lot of important factors we’ll talk about later.
-To do this we need to explain an idea called Quadratic Unconstrained Binary Optimization, also called a QUBO.
+Before that, however, we need to explain an idea called Quadratic Unconstrined Binary Optimization (QUBO).
 Then we can discuss how QUBOs are used to solve problems leveraging quantum hardware.
 Finally, we can lay out how to take WFC and convert it into a QUBO problem to be solved on said hardware.

-Quickly though, why are we doing this at all?
-The true answer is that I’m a huge math nerd and think it’s really funny to take a video game algorithm that needlessly appropriated a bunch of quantum physics terminology, and smash it with a mallet back into the realm of quantum physics.
-The practical answer is that quantum hardware can solve optimization problems that are essentially unsolvable through any other means, and they can do it on the order of milliseconds and faster for our intents and purposes.
-It also finds the __GLOBAL MINIMUM__, which does not mean much for us, but is an incredible guarantee in the realm of optimization.
-If a problem can be realistically converted into a form ingestible by a quantum computer, then it likely should be.
-The disclaimer “realistically” has a lot of important factors behind it but we will discuss those at the end after laying everything out.

 ## QUBO

-A QUBO is a mathematical formulation for Binary Optimization problems, or problems where each variable is binary (yes/no) (0/1).
+Quadratic Unconstrained Binary Optimization (QUBO) is a mathematical formulation for Binary Optimization problems, or problems where each variable is binary (0 or 1).
 We want to find some optimal combination of these variables.
 A QUBO problem takes the form of:

 $$ y = x_1^2a_{1} + x_2^2a_{2} + x_3^2a_{3} … x_N^2a_{N} +  2x_1x_2a_{12} + … $$